laithajjan/ENGO500-G4/readme.md

 ## Introduction

 Steam assisted gravity drainage (SAGD) is widely used to extract oil from oil sands in Alberta.
 Non-Condensable Gas Co-Injection (NCG) uses Natural Gas Liquids (NGL) to reduce the amount of steam required for the process, reducing water and energy consumption.
-The project aims to analyze data from various SAGD sites and develop a machine learning regression model to forecast energy intensity reduction.
+This project aims to analyze data from various SAGD sites and develop a machine learning regression model to forecast energy intensity reduction.

 ## Project Summary